syvita/sypool/README.md

 There is a 5% fee, so we can pay for servers and hosting etc. we pay for all the transaction fees out of this too.

-### The Pool³ token
+### The Sypool ($SYPL) token

-When you commit your sats, we'll send an equal amount of Pool³ tokens to your stacks address.
-If you contribute 500,000 sats, you get 500,000 Sypool (SYPOOL) tokens to your stacks address.
+When you commit your sats, we'll send an equal amount of Sypool tokens to your stacks address.
+If you contribute 500,000 sats, you get 500,000 Sypool tokens to your stacks address.

 What can you do with these tokens?
 You can vote on decisions that we as a community might make in the future, and more importantly, you can redeem your STX rewards.